COS301-SE-2023/Avalanche/Docs/user-manual.md

 ![](https://astonmartin.sloththe.dev/isawesome/a00f9dc5-67ca-4492-a984-809f3ad1c53e.png)
 1. Enter the email address you created during registration.
 2. Enter the password you created during registration.
-3. Click the sign-in button, if the details are correct, you will be forwarded to the dashboard.
+3. Click the sign-in button, if the details are correct, you will be directed to the dashboard.

 ## Homepage
 When you log in for the first time, you will be taken to the homepage.
 This is an example of what a dashboard would look like.